agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- Unquote a Term, returning the corresponding value. unquoteTC : ∀ {a} {A : Set a} → Term → TC A

+    -- Quote a value in Setω, returning the corresponding Term quoteωTC : ∀ {A : Setω} → A → TC Term

     -- Create a fresh name.
     freshName : String → TC Name